- Location – London

 - Agile – Proactive and responsive to provide a strong member service; responding positively to shifting priorities; reacts quickly to changes in the external environment

-- Commercial – Awareness of the wider business environment and how it supports the medium-sized business offer
+- Commercial – Awareness of the wider business environment and how it affects the operations of CBI members

 Diversity & Inclusion